rforbiodatascience23/Group_10_project/README.md

 The dataset was sourced from Kaggle, representing a typical dataset employed for model training and visualizations.
 As the data was initially clean, deliberate measures were taken to introduce imperfections for training purposes.

-To induce this 'unclean' state, a new separator was introduced between each value, observation, and parameter, resulting in a clustering effect within the CSV file.
-Subsequently, the dataset was partitioned into three distinct files.
+To induce this 'unclean' state, the dataset was partitioned into three distinct files.
 This division was necessitated by the repetition of each of the 10 measurements in the document, which are categorized into mean, standard error (SE), and worst.

 original data: https://www.kaggle.com/datasets/uciml/breast-cancer-wisconsin-data/data